Mississippi State returns experienced pitching staff in 2021

-Chris Lemonis believes he may have the best pitching staff in the country next baseball season.
+Chris Lemonis believes he may have the best pitching staff in the country next season.

 The Mississippi State baseball program was ranked in the Top-15 in the country when the season was cut short by COVID-19, then a shortened five-round draft took three players and two signees away from the squad.